Shivasaiyadav08/Stable-Coin/README.md

 # CodeFlow
 ## DecentralizedStableCoin.sol
+  Contract is inherited BurnableERC20 instead of erc20 beacuse
-  It consist of two functions mint and burn function to burn and mint the token
+- It consist of two functions mint and burn function to burn and mint the token
+- ERC20 → has a hidden (internal) burn function.
+Only the contract itself can use it, not normal users.
+- ERC20Burnable → adds public burn functions so anyone (or owner) can burn tokens easily.
+- Your contract uses ERC20Burnable so that:
+- You (the owner) can burn tokens whenever needed.
+- You don’t need to rewrite the burn logic — it’s already safely built in.

 ## DSCEngine
   *** constructor ***: The DSC Engine constructor takes the arry of token  address (address of collateral token (wetgh and wbtc)) and their priceFeeds and address of dsc
   *** Functions ***